jaimelaborda/test-blog/_posts/2020-04-28-how-i-have-set-up-this-blog.md

 ## Netlify CMS

 Jekyll is very cool but it is perhaps a little geeky (well, that is what the blog is about, right?).
 Yes, we do love geeky things but I wanted to have a way to make it even simpler.
-So I was looking more to a Wordpress like approach and I find Netlify CMS
+So I was looking more to a Wordpress like approach and I find Netlify CMS.

+[Netlify CMS](https://www.netlifycms.org/) is a Content Management System for static websites whose objective is precisely to provide a convenient and friendly editing interface for content.

 \[CONTAR AQUI COMO VA EL TEMA DEL CDN, QUE SE ACTUALIZA "SOLO"]

+\[CONTAR QUE TIENE PREVIEWS CUSTOMIZABLES, GESTION DE LOS POSTS, DE LAS PAGES, DEFINICIÓN DE COLLECTIONS, ETC]

 ## Netlify Continuous Deployment